ESG

 ESG and financial performance

-Financial materiality is a measure of the significance of the monetary sum in a company's economic context.
-ESG materiality refers to the significance of an ESG factor in its effect on a company.
-The struggle for many executives is to understand the ESG strategies they need, as companies tend to be heterogenous across industries, jurisdictions, and markets.
+Financial materiality refers to the significance of a monetary sum in a company's economic context, while ESG materiality refers to the significance of an ESG factor and its impact on a company.

-Companies and executives who manage to invest in the appropriate ESG strategy have shown an overall higher financial performance and easier access to funding, key partners, JVs, and receiving government support.
+Companies and executives that successfully invest in appropriate ESG strategies have demonstrated higher financial performance and greater access to funding, key partners, joint ventures, and government support.

-Asset pricing models typically use some variation of discounted cash flow to determine the current price of an asset.
-The discount factor is determined by the risk associated with the asset, where higher risk means a higher expected return and, as such, a more significant discount factor.
-Incorporating ESG risks into the calculation involves adjusting the risk basis in traditional asset pricing models.
+Asset pricing models typically utilize some form of discounted cash flow to determine an asset's current price.
+Integrating ESG risks into the calculation involves adjusting the risk basis in traditional asset pricing models.